Biden: Congress should immediately make ‘Dreamers’ citizens

 Biden has not yet offered detailed immigration policy proposals beyond the outline.

 Nonetheless, the op-ed is part of a series of policy pronouncements of varying levels of detail as Biden tries to maintain his lead in national and early state polls of Democratic primary voters.
-Separately, he’s offered education and climate action proposals, and his campaign has said health care and criminal justice plans are upcoming.
+Separately, he’s offered education and climate action proposals, and his campaign has said health care and criminal justice plans are coming.

-In his Miami newspaper piece, Biden further pledges an overhaul of U.S. foreign policy in the Americas, echoing fellow Democrats who’ve panned Trump’s approach to Mexico, Central America and South America.
+In his Miami newspaper piece, Biden further pledges an overhaul of U.S. foreign policy in the Americas, echoing fellow Democrats who have panned Trump’s approach to Mexico, Central America and South America.

-“The Administration’s Latin America policy is at best a Cold War-era retread, and at worst an ineffective mess,” Biden writes, citing Trump’s tariff threats in Mexico, his refusal to grant temporary legal status to political refugees from Venezuela and U.S. ambivalence to rising instability in Central America.
+“The Administration’s Latin America policy is at best a Cold War-era retread, and at worst an ineffective mess,” Biden writes, citing Trump’s tariff threats in Mexico, his refusal to grant temporary legal status to political refugees from Venezuela and U.S. ambivalence about rising instability in Central America.

-The answer, Biden argued, is U.S. engagement and aid that expands “economic opportunity … so that people feel safe to stay in their home countries,” and he argued that as President Barack Obama’s top lieutenant he “led a major, bipartisan effort to address the root causes that push people to flee” those nations.
+The answer, Biden argued, is U.S. engagement and aid that expands “economic opportunity … so that people feel safe to stay in their home countries,” and he argued that as President Barack Obama’s top lieutenant, he “led a major, bipartisan effort to address the root causes that push people to flee” those nations.

-Other than the so-called “Dreamers” brought to the U.S. as children, Biden’s outline does not directly address the more than 11 million immigrants in the country illegally.
-As vice president, Biden backed a comprehensive immigration overhaul that would have established a path to citizenship for most of those residents.
+Apart from his citizenship proposal for people who came to the U.S. as children, Biden in his outline does not directly address the more than 11 million immigrants in the country illegally.
+As vice president, Biden backed an immigration overhaul that would have established a path to citizenship for most of those residents.
 That effort cleared the Senate but died in what was then a Republican-led House.

 The immigrants brought to the U.S. as children are commonly referred to as “Dreamers” because of never-passed proposals in Congress called the DREAM Act, which would have allowed them to remain in the country if they met certain criteria.
 Opponents say the act would reward people for breaking the law, encourage illegal immigration and hurt American workers.